 A brief history of Virginia Water Lake

-Virginia Water Lake has a long history associated with royals.
-It was first dammed and flooded in 1753, making it the largest man-made lake of its time.
-Since then, it has been a royal playground, for both George 3rd and Queen Victoria.
+Virginia Water Lake has a long association with the royal family.
+It was first dammed in 1753, making it the largest man-made lake of its time, and later became a royal retreat for both George III and Queen Victoria.

 The Cascade